-Alan Harper, Lecturer in Bioscience, School of Medicine
+Dr Alan Harper (He /They), Senior Lecturer in Physiology, School of Medicine

-Q. Why do you think it’s important to have out and visible LGBT people in the University?
+Q. Why do you think it’s important to have out and visible LGBTQ+ people in the University?

-I grew up at a time where LGBT people weren’t discussed or talked about, and the only time you heard “gay” used in my rural village was as an insult.
-There was no visible LGBT individuals in the community, and anybody suspected of being gay in my school was bullied (even if they weren’t).
-So as I began to realise I was gay, I thought there was something wrong with me, and that I would just end up living my life alone.
-Coming to university and meeting other out LGBT individuals was a huge turning point for me – it made me realised that what I had been feeling was perfectly normal, and that a happy family life was still possible for me.
-It was an experience I will be forever grateful for.
-I hope that by being a visible LGBT individual, I can do the same for someone else.
-Studying at university is a time where people find their place in the world, both professionally and personally – and having visible LGBT people provides support.
+I grew up at a time where LGBTQ+ people weren’t discussed or talked about, and the only time you heard “gay” used in my rural village was as an insult.
+There were no visible LGBQ+ individuals in the community, and anybody suspected of being gay in my school was bullied (even if they weren’t).
+So, as I began to realise I was gay and non-binary, I thought there was something wrong with me, and that I would just end up living my life alone.
+Coming to university and meeting other out LGBTQ+ individuals was a huge turning point for me – it made me realise that what I had been feeling was perfectly normal, and that a happy family life was still possible for me.
+It is an experience I will be forever grateful for.
+I hope that, by being a visible LGBTQ+ individual, I can do the same for someone else.
+Studying at university is a time where people find their place in the world, both professionally and personally – and having visible LGBTQ+ people provides support.
 I think it is important that people are able to see the diversity of different ways that people live fantastic and happy lives together – so they can do too!

-Q. What is it like ‘coming out’ as an LGBT person?
+Q. What is it like ‘coming out’ as an LGBTQ+ person?

 When I first started to come out it felt like a scary experience – you worry about being rejected and upsetting others.
 For me, there was minimal drama, and whilst there was some concerns raised about my future health and happiness, all I found was varying degrees of acceptance.
 It didn’t suddenly make everything better, but it allowed me to be more open and honest to people about who I was and allowed me to be who I knew I needed to be.

-However, Coming out isn’t a one-off experience – by living my life openly, I still come out to people regularly just by doing things that other people would find trivial.
-Whenever I meet someone new and discuss my home life, or hug or hold hands with my partner, there is a chance that I out myself to the people around me.
+However, “coming out” isn’t a one-off experience – by living my life openly, I still come out to people regularly just by doing things that other people would find trivial.
+Whenever I meet someone new and discuss my home life, choose to use “they” as my pronoun, or hug or hold hands with my partner, there is a chance that I out myself to the people around me.
 I don’t really worry about it much anymore, but when you are treated with surprise or curiosity, it can be disappointing.
-My hope is that we will get to a point where everyone will view being LGBT as being truly unremarkable.
+My hope is that we will get to a point where everyone will view being LGBTQ+ as being truly unremarkable.

-Q. What can we all do to make Keele a better place for LGBT staff and students?
+Q. What can we all do to make Keele a better place for LGBTQ+ staff and students?

-The single easiest thing is to make no assumptions about people you meet.
+The single easiest thing is to make no assumptions about people you meet – how people present themselves does not always reflect on how they might identify themselves inside.
 If you don’t know someone’s gender identity or sexual orientation – don’t assume that they are straight or cis-gendered.
-It’s incredibly awkward when I have to correct an assumption about myself, and it does make you think about whether you might get a negative reaction from that person.
+It’s incredibly awkward when I have to correct an assumption about my sexuality or gender identity, and it does make you think about whether you might get a negative reaction from that person if you come out to them.
 It’s generally a bit embarrassing for the person who has had to be corrected too.
 By avoiding assumptions and being inclusive with language, it helps people feel free to be themselves.
+As someone who identifies as a non-binary individual, it is always great to see people using pronouns in their email footers, name badges or online chat portals (mine are “he/they”).
+Seeing this gives me more confidence in being myself around them.